ehmorris/ecoli-chemotaxis/notes.md

 - Red line pip should be decaying to the left and so should the black circle (attractant eaten)
   - What are the rates?
 Whatever feels good
 - Fix cheY dephosphralation
+- Colors for activation/deactivation should look like more obvious highlights
+  - Activate things when hovering over key words in text

 # Notes 3/23/23